lakras/matlab-to-julia/.github/ISSUE_TEMPLATE/bug-report--incorrect-translation.md

 The _correct_ Julia translation (not what the translator outputs).

 **Comments, suggestions, and other helpful details** Any special steps to reproduce the failed translation, beyond copy/pasting the MATLAB input and clicking "translate."
 Anything else that might be helpful.
+Thank you!